vasilakisfil/Introspected-REST/README.md

 > induces simple, visible, reusable, and cacheable through data-oriented integration
 > induces evolvable (loose coupling) via late binding of application transitions

-### Requirements from a modern API
+### Requirements from a modern REST API
-In 2017 we have progressed so much on Resty APIs that now we essentially have to provide an ORM to the client over the HTTP (or any other protocol).
+In 2017 we have been using networked APIs that now we essentially have to provide an ORM to the client over the HTTP (or any other protocol).
-A modern API should _also_ have the following properties, at least:
+A modern API should provide at least:

 ##### Sparse fields (collection/resource)
 The client needs to be able to ask and get specific attributes of the resource representation.

 ##### Granular permissions (collection/resource)
 The same representation could have a set of attributes or a subset of that set based on the user role and permissions

 ##### Associations on demand (collection/resource)
 The client should be able to ask related associations to the main initial resource, in the same request.

 ##### Sorting & pagination (collection only)